El Mansour Eddahbi Reservoir

 The El Mansour Eddahbi Reservoir, sometimes also known as the El Mansour Ad Dahbi Reservoir, is located east of the city of Ouarzazate in the south of the High Atlas in Morocco.
 The lake surface is divided into two parts—the significantly larger eastern lake is mainly fed by the Draa River; the smaller western part, on the other hand, by the Ouarzazate River (Assif n’Tidili) and several smaller streams, which, however, only carry water in winter and early spring.

+Name

+The name derives from the Saadian sultan Ahmed el-Mansour ed-Dahbi (or similar transliterations), where "ed-Dahbi" / "Eddahbi" reflects a more French-influenced Romanization common in Morocco, while "Ad Dahbi" is a closer direct transliteration from Arabic.

 Function

 The approximately 16 km long and maximum 5 km wide reservoir primarily serves to regulate the Draa, which flows out in a southeastern direction, whose discharge volume at Agdz or at Zagora fluctuated between almost 0 m³ and 5,600 m³ per second depending on the season before the reservoir's completion.
 Up to Zagora, and sometimes as far as Mhamid, a fairly uniform water supply can now be achieved, on which the approximately 25,000 hectares of date palm groves and fields in the oasis villages along the river depend; furthermore, a uniform flow velocity protects the riparian zones and thus the agriculturally used areas from excessive erosion.
 Since the completion of the reservoir, numerous wealthy Moroccans have built representative villas on its rugged shores, whose lawn areas are irrigated with the lake water.
 Fishing is permitted; however, motorboats are prohibited.